agonzalezro/agonzalezro.github.io/_content/pages/about.rst

 The main reason of writting this blog is to improve my poor English and talk about the things that I really love, that usually are related with technology and specially with Python.
-You can see in the photo that I am not lying about my passion :D If you want to take a photo as mine, you can go to Efteling_, I really recommend it!
+You can see in the photo that I am not lying about my passion :D If you want to take a photo like mine, you can go to Efteling_, I really recommend it!

 If you are still curious after reading all the text above, please take a look